 - Being an active partner in how your e-waste is managed (join organizations such as Ontario Electronic Stewardship)

-- Making sustainability a priority
+- Making sustainability a priority across the business and advocating for the industry regulations

 As you prepare for your big move, packing up the equipment, changing your online address, and printing new business cards, take stock of all your e-waste.
 Use the tips above and ensure that it doesn’t occupy valuable space on the truck and then the storeroom at your new property.
-Call the right places to get it recycled and disposed of in a manner that will keep the planet and your customers happy.